chat-sdk/chat-sdk-android/README.md

         jcenter()
     }
     dependencies {
-        classpath 'com.google.gms:google-services:3.1.0'
+        classpath 'com.google.gms:google-services:3.1.1'
     }
 }
 ```

-At the end of this file, add the following:
+Add this to the end of your app level `build.gradle` file:

 ```
 apply plugin: 'com.google.gms.google-services'